Stability of analytical and numerical solutions of nonlinear stochastic delay differential equations: Introduction

-It is natural to ask whether the solutions of SFDEs possess the properties similar to those presented in \cite{Lishoufu2005} and which methods can reproduce the properties.
-Due to features of the stochastic calculus the numerical analysis of SFDEs differs in some key areas from the already well-developed area of the numerical analysis of their deterministic counterparts.
-In the literature, much attention on numerical stability has been focused on a special class of SFDEs, that is, stochastic delay differential equations (SDDEs).
-The stability includes mean-square stability, asymptotic stability, exponential mean-square stability and so on.
-Some results on numerical stability can be found in \cite{Baker-Buckwar05,LCF04,Wang-Chen-11,Wang-Zhang-06,WMS2010,ZGH09}.
-However, most of the existing numerical stability theory of SDDEs only deal with bounded lags.
-Far less is known for long-run behavior of SDDEs with unbounded lags.
-Very recently, Fan, Song and Liu \cite{Fan-Song-Liu-09} discussed the mean square stability of semi-implicit Euler methods for linear stochastic pantograph equation.
-Moreover, to the best knowledge of authors, there is no work on contractivity analysis of numerical methods for SDDEs.
-These motivate our work.
-This is the first paper to investigate stability and contractivity of general SDDEs with bounded and unbounded lags and study whether numerical methods can preserve the properties.
+It is natural to ask whether the solutions of SFDEs possess similar properties to those presented in \cite{Lishoufu2005} and which methods can reproduce the properties.
+Due to the unique features of stochastic calculus, the numerical analyses of SFDEs significantly differ from those developed for the numerical analyses of their deterministic counterparts.
+In the literature, much attention on numerical stability has been focused on a special class of SFDEs, namely, stochastic delay differential equations (SDDEs); see \cite{Baker-Buckwar05,LCF04,Wang-Chen-11,Wang-Zhang-06,WMS2010,ZGH09}.
+The results mainly concern the mean-square stability, asymptotic stability and exponential mean-square stability for SDDEs with bounded lags.
+Very recently, Fan, Song and Liu \cite{Fan-Song-Liu-09} discussed the mean-square stability of semi-implicit Euler methods for linear stochastic pantograph equations.
+Far less is known for long-run behavior of nonlinear SDDEs with unbounded lags.
+Moreover, to our best knowledge, there is no work on the contractivity analysis of numerical methods for SDDEs.
+Our aims in this paper are to investigate the stability and contractivity of nonlinear SDDEs with bounded and unbounded lags and to study the numerical preservation of those the properties.
+The main results of this paper could be summarized as follows. \begin{enumerate} \item[(i)] Sufficient conditions for the stability, contractivity and asymptotic contractivity in mean square of the solutions for nonlinear SDDEs are derived.
+The results provide a unified theoretical treatment for SDDEs with constant delay and variable delay (including bounded and unbounded variable delays).
+Applicability of the theory is illustrated by linear and nonlinear SDDEs with a wide variety of delay arguments such as constant delays, piecewise constant arguments, proportional delays and so on.
+The theorems established in this paper work for some SDDEs to which the existing theories cannot be applied.
+Our main results of analytic solutions can be regarded as a generalization of those in \cite{Lishoufu2005} restricted in finite-dimensional Hilbert spaces and finitely many delays to the stochastic version.